adgellida/winsys/README.md

 3. Execute all tweaks you want, you can select manually, load a preconfigured selection (on future you can select yours), or restore to default system configuration.

 4. Enable-disable services you want, load a preconfigured selection, restore to default services status you see, restore to default all services status existent on system.
+(Not tested)

 TO DO
 =============================================

 * Update program with red arrow button.
+For now link to release versions page.

 * Add buttons: DNS change, enable-disable Windows Store, Windows Problem Reporting, Windows Telemetry Agent.